egarpor/polykde/README.md

 ## Replicability

-The folder `/replication` contains the scripts to replicate the simulations and numerical experiments of the Supplementary Material (SM):
+The folder `/replication` contains the scripts to replicate the numerical experiments of the Supplementary Material (SM):

 - The script `kde-sims.R` reproduces the asymptotic normality experiment in Section B.1 of the SM.